johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - <rdar://problem/32034809> CrashTracer: [USER] Xcode at com.apple.dt.IDE.IDESourceControlUI: _T018IDESourceControlUI20CommitEditorDocumentC11displayNameSQySSGfgTo + 207
 - <rdar://problem/31939924> Commit viewer should scroll to first diff in the top file
 - <rdar://problem/32051476> Look at presentation of the auto-complete popup tokens in the SCM editor
-- <rdar://problem/32057225> After adding account through prefs, the clone window did not notice
 - <rdar://problem/28873684> SCM: Remote icon
 - <rdar://problem/32050962> Clone Window: Remove the “V" button in the footer that toggles the detail view
 - <rdar://problem/32050964> Clone window: Add a “Done" button to the footer of the window next to "Clone" button
-- <rdar://problem/30310230> Opening history editor from a working copy node doesn't display commit details in the inspector
-- <rdar://problem/32111289> Presentation mode dwrite for bigger fonts in the history viewer
-- <rdar://problem/32156339> CrashTracer: [USER] Xcode at com.apple.dt.DVTFoundation: ___DVTAsyncPerformBlockOnMainRunLoop_block_invoke + 1232 :: NSInvalidArgumentException at com.apple.dt.DVTFoundation: __DVTFailureHintExceptionPreprocessor_block_invoke + 199
-- <rdar://problem/32157429> The new Clone... button is sandwiched in the middle of the detail view
 - <rdar://problem/32157476> Should have a default (or a modifier I can hold) to make the Accounts window Clone... button dismiss the accounts window
 - <rdar://problem/32157549> Unstarring a repo does not remove it from my list
 - <rdar://problem/32157583> Detail view still shows detail for last selected item when a search starts